 The Super Bowl has become a larger than life event.
-When the New England Patriots face off against the Los Angeles Rams in Super Bowl LIII all eyes will be on the big game.
+When the Kansas City Chiefs face off against the San Francisco 49erss in Super Bowl LIV all eyes will be on the big game.
 Most will be tuned in to see who wins on the field.
 As you know, that’s not all that’s worth watching.

 For the majority of the year, most of us will do whatever we can do to avoid commercials.
 Not so much in the Super Bowl.
 This is the one time, where we get excited for a break in the action.
 Given how many people are tuning in, advertisers pull out all the stops.